NVIDIA Corp

 Your next question comes from the line of Joseph Moore of Morgan Stanley.

 Great.
 I wonder if you could talk a little bit about what you're seeing in the inference market.
-You've talked about Strawberry and some of the ramifications of longer scaling influence projects.
-But you've also talked about the possibility that as some of these Hopper clusters age, that you could use some of the Hopper chips for inference.
+You've talked about Strawberry and some of the ramifications of longer scaling inference projects.
+But you've also talked about the possibility that as some of these Hopper clusters age that you could use some of the Hopper latent chips for inference.
 So I guess do you expect inference to outgrow training in the next kind of 12 months time frame?
 And just generally, your thoughts there.

 Our hopes and dreams is that someday, the world does a ton of inference.
 And that's when AI has really exceeded is when every single company is doing inference inside their companies for the marketing department and forecasting department and supply chain group and their legal department and engineering, of course, and coding of course.
 And so we hope that every company is doing inference 24/7.

 And that there will be a whole bunch of AI native startups, thousands of AI native startups that are generating tokens and generating AI.
 And every aspect of your computer experience from using Outlook to PowerPointing or when you're sitting there with Excel, you're constantly generating tokens.
 And every time you read a PDF, open a PDF, it generated a whole bunch of tokens.
 One of my favorite applications is NotebookLM, this Google application that came out.
-I used the living daylights out of it just because it's fun.
+I use the living daylights out of it just because it's fun.

 And I put every PDF, every archived paper into it just to listen to it as well as scanning through it.
 And so I think that's the goal is to train these models so that people use it.
-And there's now a whole new era of AI, if you will, a whole new genre of AI called physical AI.
-Just those large language models understand the human language and how the thinking process, if you will.
+And there's now a whole new era of AI, if you will, a whole new genre of AI called physical AI, just those large language models understand the human language and how the thinking process, if you will.
 Physical AI understands the physical world.
 And it understands the meaning of the structure and understands what's sensible and what's not and what could happen and what won't.

 And not only does it understand but it can predict, roll out a short future.
 That capability is incredibly valuable for industrial AI and robotics.
 And so that's fired up so many AI native companies and robotics companies and physical AI companies that you're probably hearing about.
 And it's really the reason why we built Omniverse.
 Omniverse is so that we can enable these AIs to be created and learn in Omniverse and learn from synthetic data generation and reinforcement, learning physics feedback instead of just a human feedback, it's now physics feedback.
 To have these capabilities, Omniverse was created so that we can enable physical AI.

 And so that -- the goal is to generate tokens.
 The goal is to inference, and we're starting to see that growth happening.
 So I'm super excited about that.
-Now let me just say 1 more thing.
+Now let me just say one more thing.
 Inference is super hard.
-And the reason why inference is super hard is because you need the accuracy to be high on the 1 hand.
+And the reason why inference is super hard is because you need the accuracy to be high on the one hand.
 You need the throughput to be high so that the cost could be as low as possible, but you also need the latency to be low.

 And computers that are high-throughput as well as low latency is incredibly hard to build.
 And these applications have long context lengths because they want to understand.
 They want to be able to inference within understanding the context of what they're being asked to do.
 And so the context length is growing larger and larger.
 On the other hand, the models are getting larger.
 They're multimodality.